 - Softness

-Most pads pick a position on each axis.
-A pad with low initial friction, high glide, low texture, and a soft base is a classic 'speed cloth' — fast and quiet.
-A pad with high initial friction, moderate glide, high texture, and a firm base is a classic 'control cloth' — gives you precise stops with audible feedback.
+A pad that is low friction, high glide, smooth, and soft is a classic speed cloth: fast and quiet.
+A pad that is high friction, textured, and firm is a classic control cloth: precise stops with feedback you can hear.

 Artisan (Japanese boutique)

-- Hayate Otsu — light, fast, smooth.
-The closest Artisan to a 'speed cloth.'
+- Hayate Otsu: light, fast, and smooth.
+The closest Artisan to a speed cloth.

 Pulsar

-- ES2 — coated hybrid, the Pulsar answer to Artisan Raiden.
+- ES2: a coated hybrid, Pulsar's answer to the Artisan Raiden.

 X-raypad

-- Equate — coated hybrid for sweat resistance.
+- Equate: a coated hybrid for sweat resistance.

 Lethal Gaming Gear (LGG)

-- Saturn Pro / Pro XL — sibling with a slightly faster surface and a stiffer base.
+- Saturn Pro: a slightly faster surface on a stiffer base.

-- Venus Pro — coated hybrid; smoothest LGG pad.
+- Venus Pro: a coated hybrid, the smoothest LGG pad.

-- Razer Gigantus V2 — balanced cloth with thick base.
-Razer Strider is hybrid.
+- Razer Gigantus V2: a balanced cloth with a thick base.

 Edges and base